Code-Institute-Submissions/battleships-22/README.md

 * Sometimes the ships can be duplicated on the same row and column

-* Having to confirm that you want to continue might become tedious

 ## Deployment

 I deployed my site to heroku using the following steps: